-These top-rated online courses and degree programs in video game design are currently enrolling students.
+Explore top-rated online courses and degrees in video game design and related fields.

-All video game designers spend a lot of time in the classroom - or virtual classroom for online students - learning new skills to keep up with the gaming industry's rapidly evolving technologies and trends and platforms.
-However, with hard work and intense training comes great rewards -- most video game designers with 5+ years of experience earn over $100,000 per year, according to recent salary surveys.
+All game designers spend a lot of time learning new skills to keep up with the industry's rapidly evolving trends and platforms.
+However, with hard work and intense training comes great rewards - most video game designers with 5+ years of experience take home over $110,000 per year, according to our job board analysis.

 Video Game Designer Skills & Responsibilities